 - Salt and Pepper

-I’m proud to say that since mid-December, I’ve lost a total of nine pounds.
+I’m proud to say that over the past few weeks, I’ve lost a total of nine pounds.
 I’ve been very mindful of each and every item I’m putting into my mouth, and I’ve drastically cut back on my intake of white flour and white sugar products.

 Luckily for me, I’ve never had much of a sweet tooth so cutting back of sugary treats hasn’t really been a problem.
 However, the cutting back of white flour products like bread and bagels isn’t quite as easy.